cantugabriela/Mission-to-Mars/README.md

 ![DatabaseDB](https://docs.mlab.com/assets/screenshot-connectinfo.png)

 Alternatively, it can run locally.
 First, install MongoDB.
 Once MongoDB is installed run the command mondgod on bash.
 Don't forget to comment and uncomment the URI to use the local database only.
-Also comment out `import config`
+Also comment out `import config`.

 ### Requirements